Home Teachers Kids Powerpoints Games Incas Mayas Aztecs

 Government

-One noble family controlled each city.
-When the ruling noble died, his job passed to his son.
+When the ruling noble died in a city, his job passed to his son.
 No one else got a shot at it.
 The noble families’ right to rule originated with the Hero Twins.
 Each noble family was supposedly a direct descendant of one of the Hero Twins.
 That gave them the justification they needed to keep their job.
 They were directly related to the gods.

 Like the ancient Greeks, the Maya city-states were both independent and intertwined.
-The Maya people all spoke the same language.
-They used the same system of counting.
+The Mayas considered themselves to be Maya Indians.
+They all spoke the same language.
+Their written language was the same.
 They worshiped the same gods.
 They told the same myths.
 They had the same laws.
 They wore the same style clothing.
 They thought of themselves as one people.
+Unlike the ancient Greeks, Maya cities were interconnected with marvelous roads.
+Each Maya city had a palace, some temples, some pyramids, a central marketplace, and a ball court.

 Maya Justice - Crimes, Courts, Punishment